BrianLBrinker/ConnectFour/README.md

 https://en.wikipedia.org/wiki/Connect_Four

-To run, type `ng serve --open` in a terminal.
+To run with Angular, type `ng serve --open` in a terminal.

+To run on a machine without Angular installed, unzip `connect-four.zip` and within the same directory, run `python -m SimpleHTTPServer 8001` or another HTTP server.
+Then, open http://localhost:8001 in a web browser.